 To ensure adequate production quality and to assess the risks and benefits of medicines that treat a disease, drugs must be approved by a regulatory medicines agency before use.
 This review is particularly important given the vulnerability of the preterm babies.
-To date no dietary/probiotic product on the market has been approved by these regulatory agencies.
-IBT is committed to develop the first live bacterial product by following the agency requirements.
+To date no probiotic product on the market has been approved by these regulatory agencies.
+IBT is committed to develop the first new biological entity containing a live bacteria by following the agency requirements.

 References: